EarthScope/rover/docs/commands.md

     rover list-index [N_S_L_C_Q]* [begin=...] [end=...] \
     [count|join|join-samplerates]

-List index entries for the local store (config parameter mseed-dir) that match the given constraints.
+List index entries for the repository (config parameter data-dir) that match the given constraints.

 Note that console logging is to stderr, while the command results are listed to stdout.